nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Add a class group: `add class`

 After creating modules in TAssist, you can add class groups to these modules.
-Class groups refer to recitations, tutorials, labs, and sectionals you personally teach.
+Class groups refer to labs, recitations, sectionals, and tutorials you personally teach.

 Format: `add class id/CLASS_GROUP_ID t/CLASS_GROUP_TYPE m/MODULE_INDEX`